 Live course sessions:

 Courses have 2 live contact hours per week, for 15 weeks in a row.
 The weekly session consists of 1.5 hours of lectures/seminars/talks and 0.5 hour is dedicated to tutorials.
-Lessons are scheduled between 3:30 pm and 5:30 pm BST.
+Lessons are scheduled between 3:30 pm and 5:30 pm UK time.
 All sessions are recorded and available to view until the through the duration of the course.

 Materials and equipment needed for the course: